HMO licences in the UK: a guide for landlords

 • a couple is renting a flat together with a family relative (3 people from 1 household)

-Who is exempt from an HMO licence?
+Who is exempt from an HMO licence in the UK?

 The following types of buildings don't need an HMO licence: